Tham Luang cave rescue: Search

-On July 3rd, the trapped group was joined by three Thai Navy SEALs who supported them until the rescue.
+On 3 July, the trapped group was joined by three Thai Navy SEALs who supported them until the rescue.
 The SEALs included Thai Army doctor Lt.
 Col. Pak Loharachun of the 3rd Medical Battalion, who had completed the Navy SEALs course.
-Thai officials told reporters that rescuers were providing health checks and treatment and keeping the boys entertained, and that none of those trapped was in serious condition.
+Thai officials told reporters that rescuers were providing health checks and treatment and keeping the boys entertained and that none of those trapped were in serious condition.
 "They have been fed with easy-to-digest, high-energy food with vitamins and minerals, under the supervision of a doctor", Rear Admiral Apagorn Youkonggaew, head of the Thai Navy's Special Forces, told reporters.
 A video made by the rescuers, and shared a few hours later by the Thai Navy SEALs, showed all twelve boys and their coach introducing themselves and stating their age.
 Wrapped in emergency blankets and appearing frail, they all said hello to the outside world.
 "Sawatdi khrap", each boy said with his palms together in wai, the traditional Thai greeting.
 A second video shows a medic treating them.
 It was believed that some of the group could not swim, complicating what would already be a difficult rescue.
 The Army doctor discovered that they had attempted to dig their way out of the cave.
 The team members had used rock fragments to dig every day, creating a hole five metres deep.

 BCRC diver Jason Mallinson offered the boys and coach an opportunity to send messages to relatives by using his wet notes pad.
 Many of the notes said they were safe, reassured family members that everything was fine, and included words of love, reassurance and encouragement.

 Planning and preparation

 A logistics camp was established at the cave entrance, which accommodated hundreds of volunteers and journalists in addition to the rescue workers.
-The site was divided into several zones: restricted areas for the Thai Navy SEALs, other military personnel, and civilian rescuers, an area for the relatives to give them privacy, and areas for the press and for the general public.
+The site was divided into several zones: restricted areas for the Thai Navy SEALs, other military personnel, and civilian rescuers; an area for the relatives to give them privacy; and areas for the press and the general public.

 An estimated 10,000 people contributed to the rescue effort, including more than 100 divers, representatives from about 100 government agencies, 900 police officers, 2,000 soldiers and numerous volunteers.
 Equipment included ten police helicopters, seven police ambulances, and more than 700 diving cylinders, of which more than 500 were in the cave at any time while another 200 were in the queue to be refilled.
 More than a billion litres of water (the equivalent of 400 Olympic-size swimming pools) was removed.